Kansas lawmaker's remarks about trans colleague cause furor

 Supporters of the bill on transgender athletes have said they want to preserve fair competition and are not attacking transgender girls and women.
 LGBTQ rights advocates said Helmer's comments prove anti-trans bigotry is behind the measure.

 The Kansas Senate voted 28-10 on Tuesday to override Kelly's veto of the transgender athletes bill.
-A House vote will follow, but the timing wasn't clear.
+A House vote will follow, but it wasn't likely this week.

 Republicans in at least 15 states have enacted bans on transgender athletes, and several have outlawed gender-affirming medical care for children.
 In Michigan, a conservative state senator accused a Democratic colleague of wanting to "groom" and "sexualize" young children, prompting a response that went viral on social media.